Rope Clutches Tighten Their Grip

 Engineers explore new ways to clamp down on high-tech lines.

 Like the character Jaws in the old James Bond movie, rope clutches grab hold with a ferocious bite.
-This month we take another look at these toothy devices and how changes in materials and design are reshaping the art of clamping down.
-Since our last test (see Practical Sailor March 2009 online), several manufacturers have improved their existing designs to grip better than ever.
-Others have unveiled completely new approaches.
+Here we take another look at these toothy devices and how changes in materials and design are reshaping the art of clamping down.
+Since our previous test (see “Practical Sailor’s 2009 Rope Clutch Review“), several manufacturers improved their existing designs to grip better than ever.
+Others unveiled completely new approaches.

-Like most leaps forward the latest evolution in rope clutches is borne of necessity.
-Its no secret that cruising boats are getting bigger, and along with the increased sail area comes higher loads.
-In many cases, however, even owners of mid-size racing boats, multihulls, or performance-oriented cruisers suddenly find that their old reliable clutches are no longer performing up to snuff.
+Like most leaps forward, the latest evolution in rope clutches is borne of necessity.
+It’s no secret that cruising boats are getting bigger, and along with the increased sail area comes higher loads.
+In many cases, however, even owners of mid-size racing boats, multihulls or performance-oriented cruisers suddenly find that their old reliable clutches are no longer performing up to snuff.
 The source of the trouble can often be traced to a seemingly harmless upgrade.

 A typical improvement (or dealer option) often involves replacing low-stretch Dacron halyards or Dacron/wire-rope halyards with even less stretchy ultra high molecular weight (UHMW) cordage such as Dyneema SK-75.
 Because the UHMW fibers are several times stronger than Dacron (and more expensive), downsizing to slightly smaller diameter cordage is common practice.
 Although the new diameter still meets the diameter specs for the existing clutch, several factors can make it a poor match for the UHMW line.
 Although both cordage and clutch manufacturers have known about this issue for years, there are still boat dealers who offer performance packages that upgrade the cordage on the new boat, but not the hardware required to handle it.

 The shortcoming is most obvious in clutches matched to halyards.
 Older polyester (Dacron) rope stretched considerably as tension in the halyard increased.
 If a halyard slipped a little in the clutch, it usually went unnoticed.
-But when high-modulus rope entered the scene, it didnt stretch much at all (in some cases, even less than wire rope), and a small amount of slippage significantly diminished line tension.
+But when high-modulus rope entered the scene, it didn’t stretch much at all (in some cases, even less than wire rope), and a small amount of slippage significantly diminished line tension.
 This is due to the change in the stretch-to-load ratio between different types of line.

 For example, a 100-foot-long Dacron halyard may have four or five times the elasticity of a high-modulus Dyneema SK-75 halyard.
 If each halyard slips an inch as the tension is transferred from the winch drum to the clutch, the high modulus line will lose more relative tension because its initial elongation was much less.
 As a result, clutch manufacturers are exploring new ways to minimize slip, especially when it comes to mainsail halyard clutches.

 In order to solve the challenge of increasing loads on higher-modulus, smaller-diameter lines, clutch designers have increased pressure, expanded the contact surface, and increased the bite on gripping surfaces to gain more traction.
-An example of this evolution is apparent in the latest clutch from Karver, which features a triple-jawed, conical gripper designed to sustain greater loads.
+An example of this evolution is apparent in the updated clutch from Karver, which features a triple-jawed, conical gripper designed to sustain greater loads.
 Other solutions include curving the contact surfaces to increase the area of contact with the rope and introducing alternative ways to grip the line.

 About half of the clutches we looked at remain committed to a flat, pressure-plate and single-sided cam arrangement, but many of these have expanded the area of contact even further and increased the pressure that they are able to place on the line.